hfcintergalactic/ApplicationDevelopmentInPython/docs/course-description.md

-Module Description — Introduction to Application Development in Python
+Course Description — Introduction to Application Development in Python
 =============================================================

 - **ECTS:** 2, 56 hours